WaTF-Team/WaTF-Bank/README.md

 # WaTF-Bank

-What a Terrible Failure mobile banking application written for both Android and iOS and the backend written in python
+What a Terrible Failure mobile banking application written for both Android and iOS and the backend written in python3

 ## Android